-I was a Cast Member for five years and am now a Disneyland Annual Pass holder so I’d consider myself somewhat of an expert on Disney Parks.
+I was a Disneyland Cast Member for five years and have been an Annual Pass holder for longer than that so I’d consider myself somewhat of an expert on Disney Parks.
 While they all have their own unique additions, for the most part they are similar.
 In my experience there are certain times of the year that are the best to go to the parks.
 We went on the Monday of Memorial Day because my friend had the day off work.
 Usually weekdays are less crowded than weekends, but not only was it a Monday, it was also raining.
 So basically, there was no one in the park giving us plenty of time to see as much of the two parks as we could, even riding a few rides multiple times.

 Straightaway when you enter Disneyland Park you will be greeted by Sleeping Beauty’s Castle.
-The castle is highly regarded as the most beautiful of the Disney parks, and I’d have to agree.
+(It’s not Belle’s castle although that would make a lot of sense) The castle is highly regarded as the most beautiful of the Disney parks, and I’d have to agree.
 There’s a Sleeping Beauty walk-thru like the one in Anahiem but there’s also a pretty awesome feature unique to Paris, La Tanière du Dragon, or the Dragon’s Lair.
 Remember how Malificent turned into a dragon in Sleeping Beauty?
-Well, now we know where she’s hiding.
-You enter the grotto from the left side of the castle, and instantly thrust into darkness.
+Well, now we know where she’s been hiding.
+You enter the grotto from the left side of the castle, and instantly are thrust into darkness.
 As your eyes begin to adjust and you walk up the path, you’ll start to hear the sounds of dripping water and feel the mustiness of being underground.
 Then all of a sudden, you are face to face with the dragon herself.
-This is definitely a fun experience, but heed the warning of their website: may be frightening to children.
+This was definitely one of my favorite experiences, but heed the warning of their website: may be frightening to children.

-We also rode ‘it’s a small world’ which was similar to the Disneyland and WDW versions but the layout was slightly different throughout.
+We also rode ‘it’s a small world’ which was similar to the Disneyland and Walt Disney World versions but the layout was slightly different throughout.
 Still cute.

-Adventureland has a fun addition; Pirate’s Beach with full scale replicas of Skull Rock and the Jolly Roger from Peter Pan!
+Adventureland in Paris has a fun addition – Pirate’s Beach with full scale replicas of Skull Rock and the Jolly Roger from Peter Pan!
 The Jolly Roger can be boarded and you might run into some pirates, so be careful!
 Just past the beach is Pirates of the Caribbean in all it’s original glory.
 It was exciting to see Pirates they way Walt designed it again.
-No Johnny Depp in sight.
+Not a Johnny Depp in sight.
 Animatronic male pirates chasing wenches.
-It was great.
+It was wonderful!

-Frontierland is home to Phantom Manor, the Paris original attraction that is similar to the Haunted Mansion.
+Frontierland is home to Phantom Manor, the original Paris attraction that is similar to the Haunted Mansion.
 I was really excited to check this one out.
 My excitement only grew when I met the “ghost host” at the front of the Manor.
-He let me take a picture with him, and told me it might not come out because it’s hard to take pictures of ghosts.
+He let me take a picture with him, but told me it might not come out as it’s hard to take pictures of ghosts.

 Upon entering the house you are brought directly into the expanding rooms.
 How do you say “dead center of the room” in French?
 I don’t know but the host said the spiel in both English and French.
 They had the stretching portraits like in the original but they were different characters.
 But the room went pitch black and had a hanging man in the attic.
 The original pictures were hanging in the hallway.
 I was pretty shocked that the house was laid out in the exact same order as home.
-Loaded on at the moving walkway, go up the stairs, see the floating candlestick, the coffin room, the purple wallpaper, clock with the number 13, a witch in a glass ball, and the ballroom scene.
+Loaded on at the moving walkway, go up the stairs, see the floating candlestick, the coffin room, the purple wallpaper, clock with the number 13, Madame Leota, the ballroom scene.
 It wasn’t exactly the same, but it was close enough that I was starting to become a little disappointed.
-It wasn’t until the “attic” scene that things started really becoming different.
-Instead of going into the garden where the ghosts are having a party, you go underground and the skeletons are coming out of their graves.
+That was until the “attic” scene.
+Instead of going into the garden where the ghosts are having a party, you go underground and you see skeletons coming out of their graves.
 It’s a little creepy actually.
 That whole section is creepy.

 Big Thunder Mountain is also a part of Frontierland.
 At home in Anaheim, Big Thunder is one of my favorite attractions.
 In Paris, it is so much better.
 It went faster, and had a better track.
 I regret not riding it a second time.
 Out of the Paris originals I would say that Phantom Manor and Thunder were my favorite attractions.
 When we came out of the ride the sky had cleared up and it was actually sunny.
 I was able to capture this amazing shot of the mountain.